Register now to get rid of these ads!

 from Sydney

 Just a thought, as I'm midway in the same wiring process for my FED.
-The advice I got was to not use the chassis as a common earth return, but instead to run dedicated wires.
+The advice I got was to not use the ch***is as a common earth return, but instead to run dedicated wires.
 It's more reliable, and can be simpler.
 The FED doesn't have much in the way of electron-trickery though - battery, master isolator, starter solenoid, starter switch, oil pressure idiot light.
 Separate circuit for the maggie earth, mechanical water temp gauge.
 Might not apply to the belly tank through if you have a bit more kit (relays etc).

 Cheers,